• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-• Onion, Roma tomato, and garlic: Aromatics that provide the foundation for a great tasting bowl of beans.
+• Onion, roma tomato, and garlic: Aromatics provide the foundation for a great tasting bowl of beans.
+We saute these at the start for more depth of flavor.

 • Jalapenos and diced green chilies: Traditional Mexican chilies added for flavor.